criszst/Say-Hello-World-With-The-Browser-Language/README.md

 https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Hello-App.md

- # Contributions
-If you want to contribute to this repository, feel free!

 # Obs
 As it is a site I made for fun and study, all translations into other languages were done with the help of Google Translate.